TCL’s global offering, from real to virtual televisions-breakinglatest.news-Breaking Latest News

 by our correspondent Bruno Ruffilli

-All these televisions are equipped with excellent systems but for those who want even more Tcl also presented the X937U, a soundbar that uses Ray-Danz technology, that is a system that uses a particular positioning of the speakers and acoustic reflectors that are able to provide clarity and a high level sound involvement while containing costs, which is always the final goal of Tcl.
+All these televisions are equipped with excellent systems but for those who want even more TCL also presented the X937U, a soundbar that uses Ray-Danz technology, that is a system that uses a particular positioning of the speakers and acoustic reflectors that are able to provide clarity and high-level sound involvement while containing costs, which is always TCL’s final goal.
 For those looking for excellent performance, but he wants to go down a little more in price there is also the C935U soundbar.

 Another point that TCL has been keen to emphasize in recent days obviously concerns the topic of energy saving.
-The goal is to offer more and more products in energy class A, but also to pay more attention to internal waste, to greenhouse gas emissions, eliminate the production of dangerous substances and keep out of the production processes all the minerals “of conflict” or that come from countries with strong political instability or full-blown wars and that somehow end up financing those wars.
+The goal is to offer more and more products in energy class A, but also to pay more attention to internal waste, to greenhouse gas emissions, eliminate the production of dangerous substances and keep all conflict minerals out of the production processes, that is, they come from countries with strong political instability or full-blown wars and that somehow end up financing those wars.
 To this commitment are added programs for the recycling and recovery of used products and the use of increasingly recyclable packaging.

 Tech Test